Saturday, 9 January 2010

-The unions At this point, the unions were still mostly craft organisations.
+At this point, the unions were still mostly craft organisations.
 Many were tiny, local organisations.
 Even nationwide unions, like the Amalgamated Society of Engineers, shut unskilled workers out of their organisation.
 This sectionalism made strike action ineffective, and maintained a hierarchy within the working class that prevented unity.

 The great wave of ‘new unionism’ which had organised unskilled workers from the matchgirls’ and dockers’ strikes of 1888-9 had never fully consolidated itself, and membership of these unions was far from stable.
 Then, in 1901, the Taff Vale judgement shattered the economic power of unions by making them legally liable for damages incurred during strikes.

 The background to the Unrest was a decline in real wages since the start of the century, the overturning of the Taff Vale judgement in 1906, and the spreading of radical ideas among important sections of the working class.